ftilde/skatebuddy/Readme.md

 All drivers have two implementations: One for the actual watch hardware and one for a simulator.
 This allows testing new firmware versions/new apps without flashing to the watch every time.
 Build and start the simulator using `make simu`.

+# License

+Copyright 2025 ftilde

+This software is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.